Cheap Entertainment In and Around Los Angeles

 (Silent Movie Theater

 screens both silent and sound films and is a great place to see old, obscure, and bizarre movies.
 Tickets are generally $12 and under--more expensive than anything else on this list, but worth it in my opinion to see everything from Charlie Chaplin shorts to banned TV shows.
-Check out the CineFamily calendar of events
+Check out the CineFamily calendar of events for upcoming attractions.

 To find cheap activities in any area, check your local chamber of commerce or visitors bureau